Need For Speed: Unbound - Great Overall Except for One Thing

 The visual effects in game is also an interesting take giving it a more street-art inspired vibe where drag racing came to be.
 Some might even say anime-ish for the art because this is the first NFS game to have a cartoonish approach for the game.
 You get to feel the boost of Nitro, the burning rubber of tires while drifting, and the fast acceleration due to its visual effects making your car more alive than before.

-The game could be better, like how it defined what it is now, back when NFS Most Wanted was released.

 Bottomline, Need For Speed: Unbound is a great and addicting installment for the NFS franchise with its new take on its visual effects however when there is an upgrade on Style, there is a lack on Substance.
 The game still feels like any NFS 10 years ago.
-Hopefully there will be updates and patches that would actually break the mold of the NFS game since it has just been released.
+If you are a fan of the NFS franchise, I would say the game is definitely worth the $69.99 for its different take on its art style as well as its interesting storyline.
+Hopefully there will be updates and patches on the gameplay that would actually break the mold of the NFS game since it has just been released.
+Maybe adding a different game mode, which would make street racing even more interesting.

 For more Gaming news from us, click here.